message/iata/PH.md

 - passengers with a 9(A) visa.
 They must have an endorsement document issued by the Department of Foreign Affairs (DFA).
 Letters to the Bureau of Immigration (LBI) issued before 8 February 2021 without an expiration date are not accepted;
 - passengers with an Identification Certificate (IC) or a Certificate of Re-acquisition/Retention of Philippine Citizenship (CRPC) issued by the Philippines;
 - spouses, parents and children of nationals of the Philippines not traveling together with a 9(A) visa.
 The visa must contain the notation “EED not required per IATF Resolution No. 128 (s.2021)".
-2. Passengers who in the past 14 days have been in Grenada, Papua New Guinea, Serbia or Slovenia are not allowed to enter.
+2. Passengers who in the past 14 days have been in Bermuda are not allowed to enter.
 - This does not apply to nationals of the Philippines traveling on repatriation flights.
 3. Passengers are not allowed to transit through Manila (MNL) when arriving from a country other than Algeria, Bhutan, Burkina Faso, Cameroon, Cayman Isl., Chad, China (People's Rep.), Chinese Taipei, Comoros, Congo, Cook Isl., Djibouti, Eritrea, Hungary, Kiribati, Korea (Dem.
 People's Rep.), Madagascar, Mali, Marshall Isl., Micronesia (Federated States), Montserrat, Nauru, New Zealand, Nicaragua, Niger, Niue, Northern Mariana Isl., Palau, Poland, Samoa, Samoa (American), Sierra Leone, Solomon Isl., St. Helena, St. Pierre and Miquelon, Sudan, Syria, Tajikistan, Tanzania, Tonga, Turkmenistan, Tuvalu, Uzbekistan, Vanuatu or Yemen.
 4. Passengers and airline crew traveling to Manila (MNL) must complete the "One Health Pass" form before arrival at <a href="https://www.onehealthpass.com.ph/e-HDC/One-Registration-Platform/">https://www.onehealthpass.com.ph/e-HDC/One-Registration-Platform/</a>.
 This will generate a QR code which must be presented upon arrival.